mbikovitsky/DrunkenIronman/README.md

 Make sure memory dumps are enabled if you intend to capture screenshots.

+To convert screenshots, make sure you have `dbgeng.dll` and related DLLs in the same directory as `DrunkenIronman.exe`.
+You can get them from the [Debugging Tools for Windows][windbg].
+For recent releases of the tools you need to copy at least:

+- `dbgeng.dll`
+- `dbghelp.dll`
+- `DbgModel.dll`

+Note that old releases of `dbgeng.dll` may not be able to parse dumps created with newer versions of Windows.

 The software has been tested on the following:

 |        System        | VMware Workstation |      Physical      |